alexmorleyfinch/jsdi/README.md

 # Why you probably shouldn't use this

-> This is **experimental** and hasn't been extensively tested in the wild.
+> - This is **experimental** and hasn't been extensively tested in the wild.
-> The feature set of this library is incomplete.
-See [basics of DI](/docs/BASICS_OF_DI.md#final-thoughts)).
+> - The feature set of this library is incomplete.
-> There is currently only one author that may also be slow to respond to issues and pull requests.
+> - There is currently only one author that may also be slow to respond to issues and pull requests.

 We certainly wouldn't recommend this for any real projects.
 We're just using it for experimentation.